ogivuk/learning/tdd-django/README.md

 $ python manage.py test
 ```

+#### Security
+* CSRF protection:
+    * Integrated protection that involves placing an auto-generated token into each generated form, to be able to identify POST requests as having come from the original site.
+    * The CSRF token can be added by using the template tag {% csrf_token %}.
+    * During template rendering, the tag is substituted with an `<input type="hidden">` containing the CSRF token.

 #### Packages
 django.http
 * HttpRequest - a class which object captures what Django sees when a user’s browser asks for a page.